 “We’ve learned a lot about entrepreneurship.
 Perhaps our curriculum should reflect what we’ve learned?”

-The Lean LaunchPad Educators Seminar is a 2.5-day program designed for entrepreneurship faculty who want to learn the basics of integrating Lean Startup principles into their teaching.
+The Lean LaunchPad® Educators Seminar is a 2 day program designed for entrepreneurship faculty who want to learn the basics of integrating Lean Startup principles into their teaching.
 You will learn key techniques for building a curriculum that you can adapt to your institutional environment and needs and put to immediate use.

-Prerequisites: The seminar is taught in two modules, a Foundation Workshop and the Intermediate Workshop.
-The two-day Intermediate Workshop is taught assuming familiarity with the foundational concepts of the Lean Startup approach: the business model canvas, the customer development process and agile engineering.
-All participants have the option of attending the half-day Foundation Workshop where these concepts are introduced.
+Prerequisites: The two-day Intermediate Workshop is taught assuming familiarity with the foundational concepts of the Lean Startup approach: the business model canvas, the customer development process and agile engineering.

 - Educators who want to incorporate Lean Startup methodology into their entrepreneurship education course or program environment